paulgramlich/aiforgood_patientclustering/README.md

 `/Data/processing.py`
 Then the dataset was processed to fit the requirements of the models.
-The provided script is just an excerpt of the code that was then inserted injected into the training files of the models.
+The provided script is just an excerpt of the code that was then injected into the training files of the models.

 ### Models
 We used 2 models and one baseline model: